ytmytm/plus4-tcbm2sd/UserManual.md

 The fastload protocol should be used only if there is TCBM2SD device on the other end.
 This can be detected by checking if disk status after `UI` command contains `TCBM2SD` string.

+Example for this is in: [loader/t2s-detect.asm](loader/t2s-detect.asm)

+Check out also the other files from [loader/](loader/) folder.
+I can't publish full source code for patched Directory Browser (it's not mine), but you will find pieces of code I altered in 't2s-...' files.
+That also includes the TCBM2SD detection part.

 #### <a name='Fastloadchannel16'></a>Fastload (channel 16)

 Fast protocol is enabled when everything is prepared like for load (`OPEN` channel 0 and send the filename) but after the `TALK` call as a secondary address we send `0x70` instead of `0x60` to talk on channel 16 rather than 0.

-Check out also the other files from [loader/](loader/) folder.
-I can't publish full source code (it's not mine), but you will find pieces of code I altered in 't2s-...' files.
-That also includes the TCBM2SD detection part.
+The example code for this is in: [loader/t2s-load.asm](loader/t2s-load.asm)

 #### <a name='FastloadU0filename'></a>Fastload (U0, filename)